 Most of the time, I travel on my own.
 I spent two years backpacking in South America, Mexico and Central America, so I have no problem travelling solo – in fact, I love it!
 However, on my recent trip to Ireland, I only had a few days to try and fit in as much as possible, so I decided to take a 5 day tour of Ireland with Shamrocker Irish Adventures.
 Shamrocker Adventures arrange escorted coach tours of Ireland for backpackers and budget travellers, so I was excited to see what was on offer.
 After my 5 day trip, I found that these Ireland backpacker tours give you a great taste of the Emerald Isle without breaking the bank!
 Here’s my full review of the Shamrocker Adventures 5 Day Ireland Tour, the Celtic Rocker.

-I received a complimentary tour in exchange for my review and social media coverage, but rest assured that all opinions here are 100% my own!
+I received a complimentary tour in exchange for my review, but rest assured that all opinions here are 100% my own!

 About Shamrocker Irish Adventures